An Introduction to the Church’s Documents on Liturgical Music

 In this course you will learn the principles of liturgical music as requested and explained in the official documents of the Church, beginning with Pope Pius X's groundbreaking 1903 motu proprio Tra le sollecitudini and ending with the 2007 American bishops' document Sing to the Lord.
 Discussed throughout are the fundamental questions of music as sacramental revealer of the song of heaven and the relationship between music and active participation.

-Dr. Denis McNamara is Associate Professor of Sacramental Aesthetics and Academic Director at the Liturgical Institute.
+Dr. Denis McNamara is an Associate Professor and the Executive Director of the Center for Beauty and Culture at Benedictine College in Atchison, Kansas.
+He is the former Academic Director of the Liturgical Institute.
 He holds a BA in the History of Art from Yale University and a PhD in Architectural History from the University of Virginia, where he concentrated his research on the study of ecclesiastical architecture with Richard Guy Wilson and Carroll William Westfall.

 Dr. McNamara makes a specialty of bridging the gap between the Church’s great artistic tradition and the documents of the Second Vatican Council.
 He has also done groundbreaking research on scriptural understandings of architecture and the sacramental meaning of the classical architectural tradition.